threefoldtech/jumpscale_lib/docs/Howto/capacityreport_from_zeroos.md

 The sal will look for a Zero-OS client with the instance name of `node1` and use that to interact with the Zero-OS node.
 When only using a single node, `instance` can be omitted and the default instance `main` will be used.
+If no Zero-OS client is found for that instance, the config manager will prompt for the client data and create a client for the sal.

 ## Step 4: Get the report